erancha/rabbitmq-rpc/README.md

 ![Todo App Architecture Diagram](architecture-diagram.svg)

 This application uses RabbitMQ's Topic Exchange pattern with RPC (Remote Procedure Call) for communication between the Web API and Worker services.
-Messages are published to a topic exchange (`todos-topic-exchange`) with specific routing keys (e.g., `user.created`, `todo.updated`), and the Worker Service binds its queues to patterns (`user.*` and `todo.*`) to receive relevant messages.
+Messages are published to a topic exchange (`todo-app-exchange`) with specific routing keys (e.g., `user.created`, `todo.updated`), and the Worker Service binds its queues to patterns (`user.*` and `todo.*`) to receive relevant messages.
 Each request includes a temporary reply queue and correlation ID for RPC communication, enabling the Worker to process requests and send responses back to the Web API.

 **Why use RabbitMQ RPC?**